 The Treasurer shall provide required financial reports to the Association.

-The Treasurer shall provide financial reports to the Board of Directions at least quarterly.
+The Treasurer shall provide financial reports to the Board of Directors at least quarterly or upon request by the Board.

 The Treasurer shall keep accurate records of all receipts and disbursements related to the workings of ACAPT.